Breast Reduction Surgery (Reduction Mammoplasty)

 Surgery and Recovery

-Breast reduction surgery is usually performed as an outpatient procedure, under general anesthesia at one of the hospitals ECAPS is associated with, meaning you can get your breast reduction in Ridgewood or Hoboken or wherever in New Jersey you are most comfortable.
+Breast reduction surgery is usually performed as an outpatient procedure, under general anesthesia at one of the hospitals ECAPS is associated with, meaning you can get your breast reduction in Ridgewood, Hoboken, Livingston or wherever in New Jersey you are most comfortable.
 The surgery usually takes between two and three hours.
 Following surgery, your breasts will be wrapped in gauze dressings and you may be asked to wear a surgical bra and drain tubes may also be necessary to prevent the accumulation of fluid.

 You should be able to walk immediately following surgery, and will be up and about for your normal activities within a day or two after surgery.
 Your breasts will be sore and tender to the touch for at first, and it is imperative that you do not lift, bend, pull or push anything or engage in any strenuous activity for at least two weeks after your reduction.
 Stitches are usually absorbable and disappear over the period of a few weeks.
 Swelling and discoloration will occur and you may experience loss of sensation in the nipple area.
 This may take up to a year to return to normal.